yitsushi/go-misskey/CONTRIBUTING.md

 design work, tests, or other changes before your pull request can be ultimately accepted.

-A Pull Request will be rejected without a related issue.
+A Pull Request may be rejected without a related issue.

 ## Styleguides